Gustry/GeoFoncier-consultation/readme.md

  English short description
 ==========================
-This plugin helps users to get informations about works made by french licensed surveyors : boundaries for ownership, locations ...
+This plugin helps French users to get informations about works made by french licensed surveyors : boundaries for ownership, locations ...
 It is only useful in France for people having access to GéoFoncier with a login and password.
 For testing, we can use the login/password "clientge".
 The English's translation is partial because only French people will use this plugin.

 This plugins has 3 steps :